interlay/interbtc-api/README.md

 ## About

 The interBTC TypeScript library connects the Polkadot and Kusama ecosystems with Bitcoin.
-It allows the creation of interBTC on Polkadot and kBTC on Kusama, fungible "wrapped" tokens that represent Bitcoin.
+It allows the creation of iBTC on Polkadot and kBTC on Kusama, fungible "wrapped" tokens that represent Bitcoin.
 Wrapped tokens are backed by Bitcoin 1:1 and allow redeeming of the equivalent amount of Bitcoins by relying on a collateralized third-party (Vaults).
 In comparison to other bridge constructions (like tBTC, wBTC, or RenVM) _anyone_ can become an intermediary by depositing collateral making interBTC the only truly open system.

 The bridge itself follows the detailed specification: <a href="https://spec.interlay.io/" target="_blank"><strong>Explore the specification »</strong></a>